TheCaduceus/CloneBot_V2/README.md

 <h1 align ="center"><b>CloneBot V2 🔥</b></h1>
 <!---Introduction--->
 <p><b>CloneBot V2 is inspired from MsGsuite's CloneBot, which got out-dated and having too many errors in it.
 We both created it to keep the legacy of CloneBot alive!
-The bot who helped thousands of People cloning their data.❤️</b></p>
+The bot who helped thousands to cloning their data.❤️</b></p>
 <p><b>1.
 The Powerful Telegram Bot based on Gclone to clone Google Drive's Shared Drive data easily.⚡</b></p>
 <p><b>2.
 CloneBot V2 usage Service Accounts to easily clone TBs of data without hitting 750GB Upload/Clone limit of Google Drive.♻️</b></p>
 <p><b>3.
 It is most lightweight and performs only server-sided cloning to have very less load on system and don't use your own bandwidth.🗃️</b></p>